PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter17/Answers to Exercises/Ex__4_run_quantum_computer.md

 job_monitor(job_exp)
 ```

-After the run completes you will see the line:
+ After the job completes you will see the line:
 ```
 Job Status: job has successfully run
 ```

-5. After the job completes, retrieve the results with this command:
+5. After the job has completed, retrieve the results with this command:
 ```
 result_exp = job_exp.result()
 ```